-The team inserted custom-designed kitchen cabinets—built by local manufacturer, Beechtree, add a pop of color to the kitchen.
+The team inserted custom-designed kitchen cabinets—built by local manufacturer Beech Tree Woodworks—to add a pop of color to the kitchen.

-The kitchen looks out on the big open deck with expansive tree views.
+The kitchen now looks out to the big, open deck which houses expansive tree views.

 The front door leads straight into the kitchen, a central gathering place.